-Avoid Settling on a Damaged Property.
+Avoid settling on a damaged property.

 Always ensure you seek professional advice for your specific circumstances, the above is intended to be general in nature.

-There are sound legal reasons for this.
-As soon as you sign a contract to purchase a property you do have a legal risk worth insuring against, regardless of what the contract says.
+In short, I can confirm that as soon as you sign a contract to purchase a property you do have a legal risk worth insuring against, regardless of what the contract says.

 The seller isn’t necessarily obliged to repair that damage or to insure for it.

-And even if the seller had such an obligation, should you trust them to do it.
+And even if the seller had such an obligation, should you trust them to do it?